 Drake offers many tools to help students find—and obtain—internships and jobs, including a dedicated career counselor within the college that can help with résumé-building and interviewing skills.
-Each fall, the College of Business and Public Administration hosts an actuarial science career fair that brings more than 30 companies to campus to conduct interviews for internships and full-time jobs.
+Each fall, the College of Business and Public Administration hosts an actuarial science career fair that brings 40-50 companies to campus to conduct interviews for internships and full-time jobs.
 These companies recruit students for jobs in more than 20 states, and, internationally.
-With access to so many opportunities, nearly all of our actuarial science majors—approximately 77 percent—complete at least one internship before graduation.
+With access to so many opportunities, nearly all of our actuarial science majors—approximately 91 percent—complete at least one internship before graduation.

-Drake’s hometown, Des Moines, is a hub of insurance and financial services industries and is home to companies such as The Principal Financial Group, Nationwide Insurance, and Wells Fargo, all of which provide access to stellar internships throughout the year
+Drake’s hometown, Des Moines, is a hub of insurance and financial services industries and is home to companies such as Principal, Nationwide Insurance, and Farm Bureau Financial Services, all of which provide access to stellar internships throughout the year.

 Drake actuarial science students have held internships and accepted full-time jobs at top companies such as: